codebycorey/codebycorey.com/_posts/being-successful-while-working-from-home.md

 published: true
 ---

 Working from home has some unique challenges compared to being in an office.
 When I worked in the office, I quickly excelled.
 I became the go-to guy in a just a few months and began making important decisions for development.
 When I started my remote job, things did not go as well as I expected.
 Even though I thought I had good self-control, the freedom lead to some bad habits.
 My productivity suffered and my work tasks started to slip and I began to struggle.
-After a couple of months of barely getting my work done, I had to sit myself down and set my self straight.
+After a couple of months of barely getting my work done, I had to sit myself down and set myself straight.

 ## Finding my problems